tari-project/tari-dan/applications/tari_watcher/README.md

 ### Quickstart

-Initialize the project with `tari_watcher init` and start it with `tari_watcher run`.
+Initialize the project with `tari_watcher init` and start it with `tari_watcher start`.
 Edit the newly generated `config.toml` to enable notifications on Mattermost and Telegram.
 Make sure to have started up `tari_validator_node` once previously to have a node directory set up, default is `tari_validator_node -- -b data/vn1`.

-### Setup
+### Config and Setup

 The default values used (see `constants.rs`) when running the project without any flags:
 ```